 Anything I earn, I invest in myself or in real estate deals.
 I put my money into things that increase my worth and passive income, instead of buying things that go down in value over time.

 Here are some examples of that.

 However, if you’re considering investing in a college education, think twice before accumulating that bad debt.
 Those are years you won’t get back.
-Often spent on irrelevant information, and those loans will keep taking money out of your pocket for years.
+Money is often spent on irrelevant information, and those loans will keep taking money out of your pocket for years to come.

 Instead, consider books, seminars, events, and training with a mentor.
 This information tends to be more transferable to the real world.
 Do what you can afford, and as it pays off and increases your income, keep dedicating a part of everything you make to more learning.